Four Things to Know About Your Short-Term Rental Insurance

-Summer is fast approaching and short term rentals have taken the vacation world by storm.
+Summer is fast approaching and short-term rentals have taken the vacation world by storm.
 I am a stay-cation kind of person and being in a family’s house or cottage instead of a hotel is the best of getting away and still feeling at home!

 1. YOUR INSURANCE COMPANY NEEDS TO KNOW – this is number one for a reason.
 If your insurance company is not aware of how you are using your property, and there is a claim resulting from that use, you risk having no coverage.

-4. HOW MUCH ARE YOU EARNING – you can insure the income so that, if you are in a claims situation and are unable to rent out the space for a time, you can recover that lost income.
+4. HOW MUCH ARE YOU EARNING – property owners can insure the income so that, if you are in a claims situation and are unable to rent out the space for a time, you can recover that lost income.
 This coverage may have to be added on request and I consider it to be very important.

 Every insurance policy, whether it be long-term rentals or short-term rentals, has restrictions.
 You should know if you are covered, for how much, and if there are any exclusions you need to be aware of, and that is where a Broker comes in.